Highly rated local moving companies for Chicago to Phoenix moves

 - Phoenix’s population is about 41% less than Chicago.

-- Phoenix's public transportation has a score of 6 out of 10 versus Chicago's higher score of 9.
+- Phoenix’s public transportation score of 6 out of 10 is lower than Chicago’s score of 9.

 - Phoenix is less walkable than Chicago with a score of 41 out of 100 vs Chicago’s 77 out of 100.

-- Phoenix has a bike-friendliness score 56 out of 100, which means it isn't as accessible to and safe for cyclists as Chicago, which has a score of 72 out of 100.
+- Phoenix has a bike-friendliness score of 56 out of 100, which means it isn’t as accessible or safe for cyclists as Chicago, which has a score of 72.

 - Phoenix’s crime rate is higher than Chicago with a score of 53.06 compared to Chicago’s 35.19.
 This means that Phoenix neighborhoods are safer than 53.06% of all U.S. neighborhoods, and Chicago neighborhoods are safer than 35.19%.